Intellectual Property Policy

 Intellectual Property Unit,

-Department of Business, Enterprise and Innovation, 23 Kildare Street, Dublin 2, D02 TD30.
+Department of Enterprise, Trade and Employment, 23 Kildare Street, Dublin 2, D02 TD30.